IndigoUnited/jquery.copycat/README.md

 # jquery.copycat

 A jQuery plugin that copies position and size of an element to another.
-Respondes to size and scroll events in order to keep it updated.
+Respondes to resize and scroll events in order to keep it updated.

 ## API